 4.1 Audit & Risk Management Committee

-The Company's Audit & Risk Management Committee currently has 2 members, both of whom are independent Non-Executive Directors.
+As at 30 June 2019 the Company's Audit & Risk Management Committee currently had 3 members, all of whom are independent Non-Executive Directors.
 They are:

-- Mr Giles Everist (Committee chair) and - Mr Jim McDowell
+- Mr Giles Everist (Committee chair);

+- Ms Sarah Adam-Gedge; and

+- Mr Chris Indermaur.